|

 which is smaller than the one that comes in standard sets of

 screwdrivers.
-I got it at Home Depot, but I had to look for it.
+I found it at Home Depot, but I had to look for it.
+Anything larger might damage the vinyl or scratch the eyeball.

 TRIM THE NEW LASH TO FIT